prideout/book-webgl/README.md

 # book

+Canvas is NOT block-level like div...  it's "phrasing content" like span Verbiage for animate()

 Ch 2 Verbiage

-Ch 1 Additions
+Ch 3 : Interaction (?)
   Verbiage for MultiContext
   Enhance MultiContext:
      Giza should allow mouse-over thumbs and go-to-fullsxbcreen http://codeflow.org/entries/2013/feb/15/soft-shadow-mapping/#antialiased-and-filtered-vsm

-Ch 3 : Interaction (?)

 # later